KIT-MRT/itsc2024-workshop/index.md

 This workshop will be held at the [35rd IEEE Intelligent Vehicles Symposium (IV)](https://ieee-iv.org/2024/), on June 2 - 5, 2024
 Jeju Shinhwa World, Jeju Island, Korea

-## Call for Workshop Papers now open!

-We invite papers on novel, unpublished work in line with the focus of this workshop.
-Please see the topic list and content description or reach out when in doubt if your paper would be a good fit.

-Please note that papers submitted for the workshop will undergo the same review process as the conference papers and will be published in the same proceedings.

 ## Topics
 The topics of interest of the workshop include, but are not limited to: